maxint-rd/TM16xx/README.md

 TM1640 | 8 x 16               | n/a          | DIN/CLK     | Anode*
 TM1650 | 8 x 4                | 7 x 4 multi  | DIO/CLK     |

-These chips are fully supported and tested to work: TM1616, TM1618, TM1620, TM1624, TM1628, TM1630, TM1637, TM1638, TM1640, TM1650, TM1652, TM1668.
+The following chips are fully supported and tested to work: TM1616, TM1618, TM1620, TM1624, TM1628, TM1630, TM1637, TM1638, TM1640, TM1650, TM1652, TM1668.
 \*) Alternative configurations TM1638QYF/TM1638Anode/InvertedTM1638, TM1618Anode and TM1640Anode are also supported.

-As of version 0.7.2412 many more chips are supported: TM1620B, TM1626A, TM1616B, TM1628A, TM1629A, TM1629B, TM1629C, TM1629D, TM1636, TM1639, TM1640B, TM1642, TM1643, TM1665, TM1667.
+Note that there are similar chips made by other manufacturers that may be compatible with the Titan Micro chips.
+For instance: the HBS640 by WINRISE is compatible with the TM1640.

-Note that while their features are supported via the generic class TM16xxIC, I don't have them all in my collection and they have not all been tested.
+As of end 2024 many more chips are supported: TM1620B, TM1626A, TM1616B, TM1628A, TM1629A, TM1629B, TM1629C, TM1629D, TM1636, TM1639, TM1640B, TM1642, TM1643, TM1665, TM1667.
+Note that while their features are supported via the [generic class TM16xxIC](#generic-class-tm16xxic), I don't have them all in my collection and they have not all been tested.
 Please please let me know your findings if you have tested one of them.

-For a full overview of all the chips and their level of support go to [TM16xx chips features and support](https://github.com/maxint-rd/TM16xx/wiki/TM16xx-chips-features-and-support)
+For a full overview of all the chips and their current level of support go to [TM16xx chips features and support](https://github.com/maxint-rd/TM16xx/wiki/TM16xx-chips-features-and-support).

 See the [documents folder](/documents) for datasheets containing more information about these chips and their pinouts.